Turkish women writers: Early Republican era

 The number of women poets and novelists increased sharply during the Turkish Republic (after 1923).
-The first novelists during the Republican era were Azmiye Hami Güven, author of a novel, Hemșire Nimet (Nimet, the Nurse), and several published stories and Halide Edib Adıvar.
+The first novelists during the Republican era were Azmiye Hami Güven, author of a novel, Hemșire Nimet (Nimet, the Nurse), and several published stories, and Halide Edib Adıvar.

 Anthologies in English

-The Oxford Guide to Literature in English Translation (2001) notes a boom in women's writing, but notes that these writers have failed to attract attention outside Turkey.
+The Oxford Guide to Literature in English Translation (2001) notes a boom in women's writing in Turkey, but notes that these writers have failed to attract attention outside Turkey.
 One of the first major anthologies of Turkish women authors was a collection translated by Nilüfer Mizanoğlu Reddy (1988).